Christo-disc0/Pipeline-for-Classification/README.md

-"..Piece together everything you have learned so far into a pipeline for classification!
+" ..Piece together everything you have learned so far into a pipeline for classification!

 Your job in this exercise is to build a pipeline that includes scaling and hyperparameter tuning to classify wine quality.